Family tree for Prince Philip showing:

 Philip saw action during World War Two and achieved the rank of First Lieutenant.
 When he returned to England he stayed at Kensington palace.
 He became engaged to Princess Elizabeth in 1947, having renounced his Greek nationality and become a British subject.
 The couple married in November 1947 and the following year their son Charles was born.
 A daughter, Anne, followed in 1950.

 In 1952, Prince Philip and Elizabeth were on tour in Kenya when they learned that George VI had died and Elizabeth was Queen.
 Philip was now consort to the Queen and initially found taking second place to his wife difficult.

 In 1956 he undertook a solo tour of the commonwealth and opened the Melbourne Olympics.
 On his return he founded the Duke of Edinburgh award scheme for young people.

-Philip has remained by his wife’s side accompanying her on official tours, receptions and royal functions.
+Prince Philip remained by his wife’s side accompanying her on official tours, receptions and royal functions throughout his life.
 He has also carried out solo duties as well as being patron of numerous charities.

 The Duke of Edinburgh enjoyed good health throughout his life and continued to serve as a working royal until the age of 96 years when he retired from public engagements.

 The following year he was hospitalised for hip replacement surgery which was successful.
 In 2021 he undertook heart surgery at St Bartholomew’s hospital.
-Philip died at Windsor Castle on 9th April 2021.
+Prince Philip, Duke of Edinburgh, died at Windsor Castle on 9th April 2021.

 Harvard Reference for this page: